AcroMedia/drupal-orange-project/README.md

 composer create-project acromedia/drupal-orange-project some-dir --stability dev --no-interaction
 ```

-With `composer require ...` you can download new dependencies to your
+With `lando composer require ...` you can download new dependencies to your
 installation.

 ```